SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 but to present the property as a read-only property when it's used outside the structure's definition.

-.. assertion:: reducedSetterScope
+.. assertion:: reducedSetterScope_error
+   :compile: true

    -> extension TrackedString {
           mutating func f() { numberOfEdits += 1 }
       }
    // check that we can't set its value with from the same file -> var s = TrackedString()
-   << // s : TrackedString = REPL.TrackedString(numberOfEdits: 0, value: "")
    -> let resultA: Void = { s.numberOfEdits += 1 }()
-   !! <REPL Input>:1:39: error: left side of mutating operator isn't mutable: 'numberOfEdits' setter is inaccessible !! let resultA: Void = { s.numberOfEdits += 1 }()
+   !! /tmp/swifttest.swift:13:39: error: left side of mutating operator isn't mutable: 'numberOfEdits' setter is inaccessible !! let resultA: Void = { s.numberOfEdits += 1 }()
    !!                       ~~~~~~~~~~~~~~~ ^

+..
+The assertion above must be compiled because of a REPL bug
+   <rdar://problem/54089342> REPL fails to enforce private(set) on struct property

 If you create a ``TrackedString`` instance and modify its string value a few times, you can see the ``numberOfEdits`` property value update to match the number of modifications: